alexandrugrigore/alexandrugrigore.github.io/index.md

     - I am currently developing a music related puzzle-platformer game.
 The development is done as two separate projects/modules.
     - One is the game itself, developed in Unity/C#, plus all the related work that must be put in a game
     (assets, story, art, music, game mechanics, monetization ideas just to name a few).
-    - The other module is the core of the game, which for now is developed in Scala, and uses midi input for various functions in the game.
+    - The other module is the core of the game, which for now is developed in Scala, and uses MIDI input for various functions in the game.
-    functional programming, development, TDD, BDD, refactoring, pair programming, programming language paradigms, responsive design.
-    This, when done, can also be released separately as a learning tool for begginer (and in the future advanced) musicians.
+    This, when done, can also be released separately as a learning tool for beginner (and in the future advanced) musicians.

 - **Various projects in high-school, university and after**
     - This section is for highlighting my passion for programming throught the years, even if the tech was not frutified in jobs